WOMEN IN FILM AWARDS

 Dr. Susan Gitimu is the director Beyond the Film(BTF).
 She is also a lecturer at Kenyatta University in the department of Communication, Media, Film and Theatre Studies.

-Awards Manager
+Awards Producer

 Awards Organizer

 Mukami Maina is an upcoming film producer and a graduate of Kenyatta University with a degree in film and theatre studies.
 She is passionate about writing authentic African stories especially those that revolve around women and children.
+Mukami is currently also persuing a degree in Media law.

 Awards Coordinator